binlecode/example-git-hooks/README.md

 ## pre-commit hook processing logic

-A common use case of pre-commit hook is checking if current branch is not main or master.
+Common use cases of pre-commit hook
+- checking if current branch is not main or master
+- scan source code for
+  - TODO or FIXME tags, give warning or error depending on how strict the rule is
+  - TAB charactor, normally this should lead to a check error

 TODO:
 - check current branch name conforms to a defined naming pattern